cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 to be a function.

 {% endraw %}

+#### **Detect errors eagerly**
+{% raw %}

+On this usage, <code>{{action "foo"}}</code> is a helper and as such, tries to do its work as soon as the template is rendered.
+If the current context doesn't have a function named `foo` it will fail right away, unlike _element's space_ usage where it will fail in runtime when that event is fired.

+It still surprises me how many refactor bugs this simple feature has caught for me.
+{% endraw %}

 #### **Return values**

 Functions have return values.
 Closure actions are functions.
-Therefore, _modus ponendo ponens_, closure actions have return values too.
+Therefore _modus ponendo ponens_, closure actions have return values too.

 {% raw %}
 If the component calls `this.attrs.foo("someArg")`, it is just invoking a function and will have access to its return value, if any.
-This enables bidirectional comunication with the parent context.
+This enables bidirectional communication with the parent context.

 Per example, an <code>{{async-button action=(action "submit")}}</code> will invoke the action and that actions can return a promise.
 Thanks to having access to that promise, the button can then change to a "loading" state while that returned promise is pending.
 {% endraw %}

-#### **Removes the middleman**
+#### **Removes logic from middlemen**

-Closure actions can be passed down/up as many levels as desired.
-That means that in a deep hierarchy of components, the intermediate nodes just need to forward the action to their children, but they don't have to worry about bubbling the actions back to the parents using `sendAction(actionName)`.
+Actions can be passed down/up as many levels as desired.

-The leaf components can just invoke the function vía `this.attrs.functionName()`, no matter if that action lives on it's parent or several levels up.
+When passing actions as function names to be invoked with the `sendAction(actionName)` in the parent component, each call to `sendAction` will only reach the immediate superior component in the chain.
+That means that when logic to be executed lives a few layers up from where the event that triggers it is rendered, each of the intermediate components has to define an action to capture and forward the call to the next level.

+That is a lot of coupling.

+Closure actions just being functions bound to a given scope means that can just be passed as simple values from the root to the leaves.
+Then the last component in the chain can invoke that action with via `this.attrs.functionName()` and it will be executed with the provided arguments in the correct scope, releasing intermediate rings of the chain of the burden of capture and forward them.

 #### **Closure actions as event handlers**